Cassius Marsh: New England Patriots

-On September 2, 2017, the Seahawks traded Marsh to the New England Patriots in exchange for the Patriots' fifth- and seventh-round selections in the 2018 NFL Draft.
-Week 1 on September 7 against Kansas City his blown coverage resulted in a 78-yard Kareem Hunt touchdown reception.
-On October 22, he blocked a field goal in a game versus the Atlanta Falcons.
-On November 21 the Patriots waived Marsh.
-Marsh has since expressed criticism of Belichick's coaching methods.
-A report in 2018 said that Marsh had a locker room “tirade” and temper tantrum over playing time at halftime when the Patriots were leading 17–0 in Mexico City versus the Raiders.
-He was released two days later.
+On September 2, 2017, the Seahawks traded Marsh to the New England Patriots in exchange for the Patriots' fifth (No. 168: Jamarco Jones) and seventh-round (No. 250: the Patriots were traded back the pick and selected Ryan Izzo) selections in the 2018 NFL draft.
+In Week 1 against the Kansas City Chiefs, his blown coverage resulted in a 78-yard Kareem Hunt touchdown reception.
+In Week 7, he blocked a field goal in the first quarter of a 23–7 win over the Atlanta Falcons.
+On November 21, two days following a Week 11 win over the Oakland Raiders in Mexico City, the Patriots waived Marsh.
+A report in 2018 said that Marsh had a locker room “tirade” and temper tantrum over his low amount of playing time at halftime while the Patriots led 17–0.
+He ended his time with New England contributing 1.0 sack and a forced fumble in nine games and one start.

 San Francisco 49ers

 Marsh was claimed off waivers by the San Francisco 49ers a day after being released by the Patriots.
 On February 7, 2018, Marsh signed a two-year contract extension with the 49ers.

 In 2018, Marsh played in 16 games with three starts, recording a career-high 38 combined tackles and 5.5 sacks.

 On March 15, 2019, Marsh was released by the 49ers.